 A6: The IPO list status of a procedure has no effect on the MPFS (Medicare Physician Fee Schedule) professional payment for the procedure.
 Physicians will continue to be paid the same regardless of the site of service.
-For 2018, the unadjusted payment rate for CPT 27447 is \$1408.30.
+For 2018 when this went into effect, the unadjusted payment rate for CPT 27447 is \$1408.30.
+For 2020, the unadjusted rate for CPT 27447 is \$1408.30.
 It is important to point out that, as more TKAs are performed in the outpatient setting, CMS could choose to revalue the code resulting in decreased payment in future years.
 We will continue to monitor this issue and advocate for fair payment for all codes.